Public meetings planned to discuss Colusa Subbasin

 The Colusa Groundwater Authority (CGA) and the Glenn Groundwater Authority (GGA) will host two public meetings to discuss the Public Draft Colusa Subbasin Groundwater Sustainability Plan (GSP) next week.

-“The GSP defines what the agencies will do for the next 20 years to protect the subbasins and ensure groundwater is sustainable,” a coordinated release issued by the CGA and the GGA said.
-“The agencies have opted to prepare a single, joint GSP for the entire Colusa Subbasin.”
+“The GSP defines what the Agencies will do for the next 20 years to protect the subbasins and ensure groundwater is sustainable,” read a coordinated release issued by the CGA and the GGA.
+“The Agencies have opted to prepare a single, joint GSP for the entire Colusa Subbasin.”

 According to the release, prior public events have provided stakeholders the opportunity to learn about and comment on SGMA and the draft GSP chapters and these upcoming meetings will engage the public about the entire draft GSP.

-“Agency representatives will provide an overview of the information in each chapter of the GSP, will outline methods for the public to provide focused input and will provide the public time to ask questions about GSP content,” the release said.
+“Agency representatives will provide an overview of the information in each chapter of the GSP, will outline methods for the public to provide focused input and will provide the public time to ask questions about GSP content,” read the release.

 “Our aquifers provide an essential safety net for our water availability but that safety net is only as good as the tools we create to support it,” said Gary Hansen, GGA vice chairperson and vice mayor for the city of Willows.
 “Our GSP does that and we need public input to confirm if we’ve done it the right way.”